 2. Focus on Problems You Control

-Sort your issues based on how much control you have in order to focus on problems you can control.
+Next, Sort the issues based on how much control you have in order to focus on problems you can control.
 Why worry about problems that are out of your control?

-For example: full control, partial control or no control.
+For example, break them into groups: full control, partial control or no control.

 Focus first on those problems you have full control over and ignore those you have no control over.
 You have to fix your department problems first.
 Don’t try to solve management problems in other areas before you have made sure your area is totally under control.